fair-workflows/nanopub/docs/searching/fetching.md

 # Fetching nanopublications
 You can fetch nanopublications from the nanopub server using `NanopubClient.fetch()`.
-The resulting object is a `Publication` object that you can use to inspect the nanopublication.
+The resulting object is a `Nanopub` object that you can use to inspect the nanopublication.
 ```python
 from nanopub import NanopubClient